-Certain assets with carrying amount of \$2.62 million were impaired in 2020 due to declining demand brought by the global automotive downturn.
-In 2021, the Group recorded impairment reversal for certain assets amounting to \$1.61 million net of \$0.06 million impairment provision, as the business recovered.
+In 2022 and 2020, provision for impairment of certain assets was recognized by the Group amounting to \$0.36 million and \$2.62 million, respectively, due to declining customer demand (nil in 2021).
+In 2021, the Group recorded impairment reversal amounting to \$1.61 million net of \$0.06 million impairment provision, as the business previously assessed with impairment has recovered.